Limited Time Offer:Up to 20% off Hello Interview Premium

 A comprehensive guide to the OpenAI L5 interview process

-The OpenAI staff software engineer interview process starts with a recruiter or hiring manager screen, followed by two technical screens (one coding, one architecture/system design), then moves to a final onsite loop with 4-6 rounds covering coding, system design, technical project presentation, and multiple behavioral interviews focused on leadership and collaboration.
-The entire process typically takes 8-12 weeks from start to finish, though it can stretch to 4+ months due to scheduling delays and the additional calibration required at the staff level.
+At OpenAI, L5 is the senior engineer level, one rung below L6 (staff).
+The process starts with a recruiter or hiring manager screen, followed by two technical screens (one coding, one architecture/system design), then a final onsite loop with 4-6 rounds covering coding, system design, and behavioral interviews.
+Plan for 8-12 weeks end to end, and don't be surprised if scheduling delays push it past four months.

-Staff candidates get evaluated extremely rigorously across technical depth, leadership capability, and strategic thinking.
+Senior candidates get evaluated rigorously across technical depth, ownership, and judgment.
 The architecture/system design rounds carry enormous weight since they directly assess your ability to drive requirements gathering, explore complex trade-offs, and design systems at OpenAI's scale.
-The behavioral interviews are split into leadership and collaboration focus areas, evaluating not just mission alignment but your ability to influence decisions and drive technical strategy.
-The technical project presentation is mandatory and heavily weighted, as staff engineers must demonstrate their ability to lead major technical initiatives and communicate complex decisions to diverse stakeholders.
+When behavioral interviews show up, they look at mission alignment plus your ability to influence decisions and collaborate across teams.
+If your loop includes a technical project presentation, treat it as a chance to show you can lead a real initiative and explain your decisions to a mixed audience.
 The coding rounds expect you to write production-quality code while also showing architectural thinking about how your solutions would scale and integrate into larger systems.

 Interview Rounds